Skip to main content

 What is the residential cleanup status?

-The residential (off-site) cleanup which was begun by Indian Refining Co. under joint guidance of U.S. EPA and Illinois EPA is not yet complete.
+The residential (off-site) cleanup begun by Indian Refining Co. under joint guidance of the United States Environmental Protection Agency (U.S. EPA) and the Illinois Environmental Protection Agency (Illinois EPA) is not complete.
 Tar-like waste was partially excavated at a Fourth Street property and at a property on Hickory Street.
-The refinery has bought the Hickory Street property.
+The refinery bought the Hickory Street property.
 It is to be fenced to prevent any exposure of area residents to the acidic wastes located there.
 The property on Fourth Street needs more excavation to better define the extent of the waste, both laterally and vertically.
-Illinois EPA and U.S. EPA are reviewing the refinery's work plan to remove the waste.
+The Illinois EPA and U.S. EPA are reviewing the work plan to remove the waste.
 Removal activities should occur in the near future.

 Is the waste present on other residential properties?

-Currently, Illinois EPA is not aware of other areas where this waste has surfaced on residential properties.
+The Illinois EPA is not aware of other areas where this waste has surfaced on residential properties.
 The material is a thick, tar-like substance.
 During warmer temperatures, it tends to rise to the surface and to spread out on the ground.
-If you believe this material might be surfacing on your property, please notify the Agency.
-Contacts are given at the end of this fact sheet.
+If you believe this material might be surfacing on your property, please notify the Illinois EPA.

 The city water supply has not been threatened by the waste in Indian Acres.
-The groundwater flow from the site is toward the river (southeast).
-Consequently, the flow would be in the opposite direction of the city's wells.
-The regular sampling results from the city wells have shown no contaminants that violate federal health standards.
+The groundwater flow from the site is southeast toward the river - the opposite direction of the city wells.
+The regular sampling results from city wells have shown no contaminants that violate federal health standards.

-Residential wells sampled in July 1996 were at various depths.
-While some naturally occurring arsenic did show up in a few wells, no other contaminants were present at levels that would violate federal health standards.
-The Illinois Department of Public Health has notified residents about the arsenic.
+Residential wells were sampled in July 1996.
+While some naturally occurring arsenic is present in a few wells, no other contaminants are present at levels above federal health standards.
+The Illinois Department of Public Health (IDPH) notified residents about the arsenic.

 What is being done about the wastes on the refinery property?